TheoW03/TheoW03/README.md

 my name is Lillith, Lilly or Lulu.  (in a professional sense you may Call me Theo)

-I am a 4th year university Computer science student, minor studies in game design and a part time indie Game developer. working on 3 different prototype as of right now.
+I am a 4th year university Computer science student, minor studies in game design

 I have a strong passion for building software. and its one of my favorite hobbies to partake in

 my preferred languages are C++, java, C#...

-I spend most of my time, working on compilers, emulators and occasional game dev.
+and I spend most of my time working on lowlevel development.

 I also enjoy gaming anime and being a furry >:3